 App_StoreKey.pfx that corresponds to our Dev Center account.
 The pfx file may or may not be included in your Git repo should you choose to publish it to places like GitHub.
 It is generally recommended not to include these two files by adding them into

-I encountered this mysterious problem a few days ago when I decided to put one of my UWP projects on Azure DevOps and use Azure Pipelines for CI.
+I encountered this mysterious problem a while ago when I decided to put one of my UWP projects on Azure DevOps and use Azure Pipelines for CI.
 The build keeps failing despite not having any problem locally.
 The log shows:

-The log is quite self-explanatory: it was trying to locate a certificate file but failed.
-In the documentation for Azure Pipelines, there's a short note.
+The log is rather self-explanatory: it was trying to locate a certificate file but failed.
+In the documentation for Azure Pipelines, there’s a short note.